 The outlook for Thailand’s banking system remains stable and growth forecast steady for the next 12-18 month period, reflecting banks’ strong loss-absorption buffers, according to market analysts.
 However, weak economic growth and asset quality deterioration will remain in the system’s key operating challenge.
 Commercial banking business is expected to continue to fare well with the distinctiveness of stability, strong capital funds and a boost with the Thai government’s stimulus package.

 • The Thai banking system recorded lower net profit of THB50.9bn and steady ROA of 1.2% in H1/2016 while capital position still remained high.

 • Loan quality deteriorated, evidenced by an increase in NPL ratio to 2.72% in June 2016, from 2.38% a year ago.

 • In 2016, banks should further see pressure on their loan incomes from lending rate cuts; nevertheless, their increasing success in developing non-loan income will help sustain their profits to meet credit costs.

 To Purchase This Report - Click Here

-This report covers the main macroeconomic releases from September 1 until September 30, 2016 as well as the financial and political events that took place in Bosnia during this period.
+This report covers the main macroeconomic releases from October 1 until October 30, 2016 as well as the financial and political events that took place in Bosnia & Herzegovina during this period.